parascoding/Mechanics-notes/README.md

 ## Katers
 * Importance/Uses - In earlier days it is used to find accurate value of g and hence accurate value of time.
 But in todays world it only used for demonstration purposes.
 * Reversible - because two knife edges and two adjustable masses are positioned on the so that time period of swing is almost same for both edge.

+## Spirng Constant
+* Elasticity - The propery of an material b virtue of which it tends to regain it'soriginal form.
+* Spring const - force required to produce unit extension in a spring.
+* Thick wire has lower spring const and it decreases with length and increases with curl density.
+* Time period - 2 pi root m by k